hckops/hckctl/README.md

 </p>

 Launch manual and automated attacks with pre-defined and always up-to-date templates of your favourite tools.
-Designed to transparently run locally, remotely or integrated in pipelines for the purpose of analyzing, aggregating and exporting reports.
+Designed to transparently run locally, remotely or integrated in pipelines for the purpose of analyzing, aggregating and exporting results.

 ## Quick start